-- 6.1 When we receive a report of domestic abuse directly from a victim, our first priority will be to try to make sure that they aresafe.
-This may mean helping them to find safe accommodation over night.
+- 8.1 When we receive a report of domestic abuse directly from a victim, our first priority will be to try to make sure that they are safe.
+This may mean helping them to find safe accommodation overnight.
 If the victim decides to stay in the home, then we will repair any damage relating to the security of the property as an emergency.
-The victim will not be charged for these repairs, but the perpetrator may be. - 6.2 We will carry out an interview immediately, but if this is not possible we will arrange it within 3 working days of the first contact.

-- 6.3 Interviews will be carried out in a sensitive and supportive manner.
+The victim will not be charged for these repairs, but the perpetrator may be. - 8.2 We will aim to carry out an interview immediately, but if this is not possible, we will arrange it within 3 working days of the first contact provided the victim agrees to this. - 8.3 Interviews will be carried out in a sensitive and supportive manner.
 We will give victims the choice of being interviewed by someone of the same sex, wherever possible, in our offices or at an agreed choice of safe venue.
 If there are hearing or language difficulties, then we will arrange for an appropriate service to assist, such as Language Line or a suitably qualified signer.
-Where requested by the victim, interviews can be carried out over the telephone. - 6.4 At the initial meeting we will aim to discuss the following: - Immediate housing options and tenancy rights.
-We will support victims to stay in their home but if they express the wish to move, temporarily or permanently, then staff will offer appropriate advice and assistance to help them obtain alternative accommodation - Contact with the police and medical services - Support that is available such as Women's Aid or the Citizens Advice Bureau
+Where requested by the victim, interviews can be carried out over the telephone. - 8.4 At the initial meeting we will aim to discuss the following: - Immediate housing options and tenancy rights (we will support victims to stay in their home but if they express the wish to move, temporarily or permanently, then staff will offer appropriate advice and assistance to help them obtain alternative accommodation) - Contact with the police and medical services - Support that is available such as Women's Aid or the Citizens Advice Bureau